edsonmedina/php_testability/README.md

 * `new` instances of objects (tight coupling - can't be mocked/injected)
 * ...and much more

-Many interesting features are being added:
-* Integration with jenkins (via [plot plugin](https://wiki.jenkins-ci.org/display/JENKINS/Plot+Plugin)) for tracking the progress
-* Integration with clover.xml (from PHPUnit) to get the CRAP index and for displaying which methods are already covered
-* A dashboard with a few lists of file (ie": "easy-to-pick", "needs major refactoring")
-* Issues highlighted will have tips with suggestions of refactoring patterns to solve it

 Kudos to the brilliant [PHP-Parser](https://github.com/nikic/PHP-Parser/) (by nikic) on which PHP_Testability relies heavily.